giovannicoppola/AlfreDo/README.md

 # AlfreDo
 An Alfred Workflow for [Todoist](https://todoist.com/).

-NOTE: not created by, affiliated with, or supported by Doist.
+NOTE: app not created by, affiliated with, or supported by Doist.

 <a href="https://github.com/giovannicoppola/alfreDO/releases/latest/">
 <img alt="Downloads"